judell31/angular-sandbox/projects/lazy-ui/README.md

 A library of Angular Material reusable components

-Contains a phone number input, email, a basic input, and a basic button.
+Contains an input component, button component, phone number, numbers only, and email directives.